emscripten-core/emscripten/site/source/docs/building_from_source/building_emscripten_from_source_on_mac_os_x.rst

 .. tip:: The :ref:`Portable SDK for Linux <portable-emscripten-sdk-linux-osx>` (and Mac OS X) provides the **easiest** and **most reliable** method for **building from source**.
 Just :ref:`download and install the SDK <sdk-download-and-install>` and follow the brief instructions :ref:`here <emsdk-master-or-incoming-sdk>`.

-	These instructions are provided for developers who, for whatever reason, prefer a manual approach.
+	The instructions below are provided for developers who, for whatever reason, prefer a manual approach.

-This page contains basic instructions on how to manually build and configure Emscripten from source on a clean (OS X version 10.8.2) clean Mac OS X box.
+This page contains basic instructions on how to manually build and configure Emscripten from source on a clean Mac OS X box (OS X version 10.8.2).

 What you'll need
 =================